gitter-badger/start/README.md

 *Please note that you __need__ to install the zenhub extension in order to view and use GitHub as described in this guide.

 Now, a new tab appears on your GitHub page called "board".
+Each new issue becomes a card on the zenhub board

 This is how it should look like:

 ![Boards on GitHub via ZenHub](https://camo.githubusercontent.com/c653bdc5842cf262547739eeca8d620fe49754e1/68747470733a2f2f7777772e7a656e6875622e696f2f626c6f672f636f6e74656e742f696d616765732f323031342f4f63742f4f7267616e697a65642d426f6172642e6a7067)